Today's Articles

 Tarana Burke

 *Tarana Burke was born on this date in 1973.
-She is a Black racial justice and woman’s rights advocate.
+She is an advocate for Black racial justice and women’s rights.

 In 2003, she focused on young women of color and co-founded Jendayi Aza, an African-centered Rites of Passage program for girls.
-That program eventually evolved into the creation of Just Be, Inc. Since its inception; Just Be has served hundreds of girls nationwide through unique programming and workshops.
+That program eventually evolved into Just Be, Inc. Since its inception, Just Be has served hundreds of girls nationwide through unique programming and workshops.
 She has a teenage daughter and is the program director of Girls for Gender Equality in Brooklyn.

 Her specialties are Non-profit Management, Organizational Development, Facilitation, Training, Curriculum Development, Workshop Design, Program Development/Management/Evaluation, Event Planning/Coordination, and Development/Fundraising (grant writing).